rob10campbell/PRoPS-colloids_setup/HOOMD-blue_Install_Guide.md

 $ python3 --version
 Python 3.9.6
 ```
-Or by running python 3 (you can exit python with the "quit()" command)
+Or by running Python 3 (you can exit Python with the "quit()" command)
 ```bash
 $ python3
 Python 3.9.6 (default, Aug  4 2021, 22:40:34)